RomeRock/ios-calculator/README.md

 # ios-calculator
 iOS customizable simple calculator module.
-This is a simple module for a calculator, make the basic aritmetic operation: (*, /, +, -)
+This is a simple module for a calculator, make the basic arithmetic operations: (*, /, +, -)

 ## Installation
 Download the repository and just copy these two files